I'm a mom of two, super-powered by a biochemistry degree from UC Irvine and a lot of firsthand experience!

 Disorders of the Y Chromosome

 Klinefelter Syndrome: This syndrome is caused by the inheritance of more than one X chromosome alongside the Y chromosome.
 A man with Klinefelter Syndrome will have a genotype that is XXY, XXXY, or a mosaic of XY and XXY.
-This syndrome often causes sterility, have a higher than average risk of developing osteoporosis, diabetes, and autoimmune disorders.
-Men with Klinefelter Syndrome may have a high pitched voice and have much less body hair than a man with an XY karyotype.
+This syndrome often causes sterility, and has a higher than average risk of developing osteoporosis, diabetes, and autoimmune disorders.
+Men with Klinefelter Syndrome may have a high-pitched voice and much less body hair than a man with an XY karyotype.
 Some of the symptoms of Klinefelter Syndrome can be alleviated with a prescription of testosterone at puberty.

-In some individuals, the 23rd set of chromosomes is missing one of the pair.
-Instead of being XY or XX, the karyotype reads as XO, because there is no second chromosome present.
-This is known as Turner Syndrome – people with Turner Syndrome are female, because genes located on the Y chromosome is necessary for male development.
-Girls with Turner Syndrome are shorter than average, and are infertile.
+In some individuals, the 23rd set of chromosomes is missing one of the pairs.
+Instead of being XY or XX, the karyotype reads as XO because there is no second chromosome present.
+This is known as Turner Syndrome – people with Turner Syndrome are female because genes located on the Y chromosome are necessary for male development.
+Girls with Turner Syndrome are shorter than average and are infertile.
 Estrogen therapy is often given to girls with Turner Syndrome around the time of puberty.

 The Disappearing Y Chromosome